Net Metering

 Can I install it myself?

 Yes.
-Connexus Energy does not require the applicant to contract with a supplier to install the system.
-However, the applicant is still required to follow the interconnection process starting with the application and approval, and must have the completed system pass inspection by a State of Minnesota qualified electrical inspector, and final inspection and witness test by Connexus Energy.
+Connexus does not require the applicant to contract with a supplier to install the system.
+However, the applicant is still required to follow the interconnection process starting with the application and approval, and must have the completed system pass inspection by a State of Minnesota qualified electrical inspector, and final inspection and witness test by Connexus.

 Why is there a grid access fee?